WYTS: WCOL

 WCOL, in its Top-40 heyday was heralded as the station which "premiered" the hits.
 Bryan McIntyre gained national award recognition for his uncanny ability to pick hit music, in advance of other radio markets.
 The WCOL calls were also used in tribute as the backdrop for the 1996 Tom Hanks movie "That Thing You Do."

 Air Trails was renamed Great Trails Broadcasting in 1969 after a corporate reorganization, but still retaining much of the management and personnel.
-Great Trails also would own regional stations WING in Dayton, WIZE in Springfield, WGTZ (née WJAI) in Eaton, and WKLO (now WKJK) and WKLO-FM (now WDJX-FM) in Louisville during this time.
+Great Trails also would own regional stations WING in Dayton, WIZE in Springfield, WGTZ (now WJAI) in Eaton, and WKLO (now WKJK) and WKLO-FM (now WDJX-FM) in Louisville during this time.
 WCOL-FM would also see changes, splitting away from the AM station to highlight a progressive rock format before becoming "92X" WXGT (for "X-Great Trails") where the top 40 format was moved to.

 As the 1970s faded, the station changed format to a more adult-contemporary focus.
 WCOL was still successful in this format until a series of management and airstaff changeovers followed in the early 1980s, including a brief switch to middle of the road-styled adult standards and the brief return of Columbus broadcast legend Spook Beckman.
 The station began broadcasting at 1,000 watts 24-hours a day, along with a format change to news/talk.
 After that format failed to show in the ratings, WCOL flipped back to "Top-40 Oldies" with the WXGT calls dropped reverting to WCOL-FM.

 By 1991, WCOL-AM was simulcasting WCOL-FM's oldies programming, with the AM station soon breaking off to play 1950s oldies.
 In short order, WCOL went back to a news/talk format, only this time assuming a mostly-syndicated lineup.